Have questions? We're here.

 Below are some of the places in the area that you may visit:

-The smoking hills in Canada's Northwest Territories have been smoldering, sending gas plumes across the landscape, for centuries.
-Technically, sea cliffs, you would be forgiven for thinking that the multicolored, fiery natural phenomenon is the set of an apocalyptic movie depicting the end of the world.
-The smoke is caused by layers of combustible, sulfur-rich lignite (brown coal) that ignite and emit sulfurous gas into the air when exposed to erosion and landslides, which also create a dazzling coloration of the rocks.
+The Smoking Hills (Ingniryuat) in Canada’s Northwest Territories have been smoldering, sending gas plumes across the landscape, for centuries.
+Technically, sea cliffs, you would be forgiven for thinking that the multicolored fiery natural phenomenon is the set to an apocalyptic movie depicting the end of the world.
+The smoke is caused by layers of combustible, sulfur-rich lignite (brown coal) that ignites and emits sulfurous gas into the air when exposed to erosion and landslides, which also creates a dazzling coloration of the rocks.

 Day 23-25: Beaufort Sea